 Top panel: Histogram of the beliefs.
 Right panel: Histogram of the contributions.
 Center panel: Bubble plot showing the relation between beliefs and contributions.
-Bubble size corresponds to the number of observations (n = 1070).
+Bubble size corresponds to the number of observations (n = 1488).

 Figure 1 summarizes the relation between contribution choices and beliefs in the Standard game.
 The right panel of the figure shows a histogram of the contributions.
-Focal contributions like multiples of Dkr.
+The modal choice is full contribution (Dkr.
+50), and focal contributions like multiples of Dkr.
 5 account for almost all contributions.
 Average contributions are Dkr.
-35.5 (71 percent) with a standard deviation of Dkr.
-14.5.
+35.0 (70 percent) with a standard deviation of Dkr.
+14.6.
 The top panel of the figure shows a histogram of beliefs about contributions by others.
 The average belief was Dkr.
-32.3 with a standard deviation of Dkr.
+31.8 with a standard deviation of Dkr.
 12.0.
 The bubble plot in the center panel of figure 1 shows that there is a clear positive relation between contributions and beliefs.
-This finding is in line with Fischbacher and Gächter (forthcoming) and Dufwenberg, Gächter, Henning-Schmidt (2008), but, in contrast to our result, they find that subjects tend to contribute less than they believe others to contribute.
+This finding is in line with Fischbacher and Gächter (2010) and Dufwenberg, Gächter, Henning-Schmidt (2008).
+However, in contrast to these studies we find that subjects tend to contribute more than they believe others to contribute (note that the mass of observations is above the 45 degree line in figure 1).

-Table 2 provides results for the relation of Trust and Fairness to beliefs and contribution choices in the Standard game.
-Columns (1) and (2) show the results of OLS estimates, explaining beliefs by trust or fairness and our demographic controls.
+Table 1 provides results for the relation of Trust and Fairness to beliefs and contribution choices in the Standard game.
+Columns (1) and (2) show the results of OLS estimates explaining beliefs by trust and fairness, using either only age and gender or the larger set of control variables.
 Columns (3) to (6) show how Trust and Fairness relate to contributions.
-Columns (3) and (4) explain cooperation choices excluding beliefs, columns (5) and (6) including them.